 - Kelso & Company in its acquisition of US LBM Holdings, a building products distributor, from BlackEagle Partners.

-- Park Square Capital Credit Opportunities II, a $2.4 billion senior debt programme.
+- Park Square in the formation of Park Square Capital Credit Opportunities II, a $2.4 billion senior debt program.

 - Rexel in its €500 million offering of 3.250% senior notes due 2022.

 - International Paper in the negotiation of a $1.4 billion ABL Credit Facility entered into on the combination of its xpedx distribution solutions business with Unisource Worldwide in a "Reverse Morris Trust" transaction to form Veritiv Corporation.